 Support throughout the year through feedback, refresher workshops, and an online resource custom-designed for Arts Integration Institute participants.

-Who Should Attend: Wake County elementary classroom, music, dance, drama and visual art teachers in four person teams
+Who Should Attend: Wake County elementary classroom, music, dance, drama and visual art teachers in four-person teams with any level of arts experience.

-Cost: $400 per school team (schools will be invoiced upon acceptance)
+Cost: $400 per team and includes lunch every day!
+(Schools will be invoiced upon acceptance.)

 Teacher Renewal Credit: up to 3.0 credits